sunnya97/ethereum-developers-guide/integration-with-ens.md

 ## Ethereum Name Service

-The Ethereum Name Service \(ENS\), analagous to the Domain Name Service \(DNS\), and allows a user to use semantic text to interact with a specific Ethereum address, without having to remember Ethereum address.
+The Ethereum Name Service \(ENS\), analagous to the Domain Name Service \(DNS\), allows a user to use semantic text to interact with a specific Ethereum address, without having to remember Ethereum address.

 ###### [Ethereum Name Service \(ENS\)](http://decypher.tv/series/ethereum-development/video/13) \[14 min video\]